7.2

 Support

-Offers minimal arch support, making it unsuitable for long walking days or travelers needing structured footwear.
+Offers minimal arch support, which is unsuitable for long walking days or travelers needing structured footwear.

 Perfect For